Modelling of pressure drop in periodic square-bar packed beds: Introduction

 A further current limitation of investigations of particle assemblies and packed beds is the simplification of the particle geometry, whereby particles are generally considered as spherical \citep[e.g.,][]{zhu16, dentz22, storm24}, even in approximations of industrial devices \citep{neeraj2023, sadowski24}, for example in a body-centered cubic (BCC) arrangement.
 Spherical particles offer practical advantages as the calculation of wall-distances can be enormously simplified and the definition of particle contact regions is relatively straightforward.
 This is more challenging for irregular shapes \citep{Dixon20,jurtz2019} so that spherical particles allow for efficient contact detection and simulation of full-scale systems \citep{illanamahiques2023a}.

 However, the higher complexity of the flow field patterns induced by heterogeneous, non-spherical packings can result in large errors in velocity predictions by models describing the flows in terms of averaged velocity \citep{Moghaddam19}.
 Moreover, \citet{roding2017} observed that the effective diffusivity in random packings of cuboids, spheres and ellipsoids is significantly influenced by the particle shape at identical porosity.
 This is troubling from the perspective of unresolved flow modelling, as most models express the drag or diffusivity in terms of macroscopic parameters and would be unable to capture such differences.
-Standard correlations for pressure drop, such as the Ergun equation \citep{ergun1951} or Kozeny–Carman model \citep{carman1937}, were originally developed only for spherical particles.
-Although these and similar drag laws have, to some extent, been successfully generalized to other geometries \citep[e.g.,][]{liu94,duplessis1988,duplessis2008, woudberg2020}, to the best of our knowledge, no studies have been conducted to quantify how the variation in packing geometry influences the induced drag at constant porosity for non-spherical packing.
+Standard correlations for pressure drop, such as the Ergun equation \citep{ergun1951} or Kozeny--Carman model \citep{carman1937}, were originally developed only for spherical particles.
+These and similar drag laws have, to some extent, been successfully generalized to other geometries \citep[e.g.,][]{liu94,duplessis1988,duplessis2008} and adjusted to take into account the presence of other particle shapes, either by including the sphericity of the particles as a parameter of the model \citep{woudberg2020,Li2011EffectiveDiameter}, or by constructing a multiscale model accounting for average anisotropy of the packing based on microscale simulations \citep{tobis2008,tobis2000}.
+That said, to the best of our knowledge, the influence on the induced drag by the variation in packing geometry at a constant macroscopic geometrical properties (e.g, porosity) remains largely unquantified.

+The geometry investigated in this study is based on the modular packed-bed reactor designed by \citet{christin2025}, which consists of disk-shaped modules containing square bars that can be rotated relative to one another.
+This allows for the study of a wide range of interstitial configurations can be studied, while keeping the porosity, bed cross-section and the shape of modules strictly constant.
+Although this geometry does not represent a specific industrial packing, it provides a controlled framework for studying flow through complex interstitial geometries.
+Crucially, the availability of detailed Particle Image Velocimetry (PIV) measurements \citep{christin2025} enables direct validation of the numerical results, which is rarely possible for non-spherical packed beds.